 In their native country of Thailand, betta fish have a history of being kept as competitive fighters.
 Studies observing competitive fights have shown that fish raised in isolation, without other betta fish, tend to be more aggressive and fight for a longer period of time.
 Just like dog fighting, keeping fish for this specific function is a severe welfare concern.

 Female bettas are not usually aggressive to each other.
-Female bettas are commonly kept in a small group, known as a "harem," and individual fish may be more or less aggressive than others in a group, often leading to an established hierarchy.
+Female bettas are commonly kept in a small group, known as a "sorority" or "harem," and individual fish may be more or less aggressive than others in a group, often leading to an established hierarchy.
 Once established, the addition of new females to the harem may result in increased fighting as a new hierarchy is established.
 Female bettas are commonly kept in an aquarium with other fish species of similar size.

 While male bettas can’t be housed with other bettas, a single male betta can be kept in the same aquarium with other non-aggressive fish species.
 Female bettas can also be housed with other fish species.
 Some betta fish may be aggressive to fish of other species kept in the same tank, if those fish have flowing fins similar to another betta.
 It is critical to add fish that are not aggressive and good community players to your aquarium.
 It will depend on your betta's individual personality to determine if they can be kept with additional species.
 Some bettas are too aggressive to be kept with any other fish.
 It is best that betta fish are added to the aquarium last in order to decrease any potential aggressive interactions.